Table of Contents

 Legal Considerations

-Consult an estate planning attorney for personalized advice before deciding on a mutual will.
+Consult an estate planning attorney for guidance before deciding if a mutual will is the right choice.

 Steps to Creating a Mutual Will

-3. Discuss & Agree on Terms with Your Partner
+Step 3: Discuss and Agree on Terms with Your Partner

 Given the legal complexities and implications of mutual wills, consulting with an estate planning attorney is essential.
 An attorney can provide advice tailored to your specific circumstances, help you understand the legal requirements, and ensure that your separate wills comply with state laws.